Q: What does it mean to be high-risk?

 Q: What if I get sick?

-A: If you have symptoms of COVID-19 or other concerning symptoms, contact a healthcare provider right away and provide details.
+A: If you have symptoms of COVID-19 or other concerning symptoms, contact a healthcare provider right away — no longer than 24 hours — and provide details.
 It is important that you are under care as soon as possible.

-Q: When can I visit family members, friends, or neighbors again?
+Q: Can I visit family members, friends, or neighbors?